 On a side note, CAN-in-Automation (CiA) announced its intention to launch yet another flavor of the CAN Bus technology, namely CAN XL, which supports an extra-large (XL) payload of up to 2048 bytes.

-Coming back to writing about CAN FD, during my research, I found a blog post by IXXAT, a subsidiary of HMS Networks, addressing CAN vs. CAN FD Compatibility.
+Coming back to writing about CAN FD, during my research, I found a blog post by IXXAT, a subsidiary of HMS Networks, addressing CAN vs. CAN FD Compatibility (the post has now been removed).
 The compatibility issue occurs when using CAN FD on a legacy CAN Bus network, and this is not a matter of "if" but "when."